 Of important note, Palm Springs is also a city of artists.
 Palm Springs has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Palm Springs’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.13% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.13% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Palm Springs citizens is very high relative to the national average among all cities (21.84%): 34.02% of adults in Palm Springs have a bachelor's degree or even advanced degree.
+The population of Palm Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.02% of adults in Palm Springs have a bachelor's degree or even advanced degree.

 The per capita income in Palm Springs in 2010 was $35,799, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $143,196 for a family of four.
 However, Palm Springs contains both very wealthy and poor people as well.